scimusmn/mm-0116-dance-math/README.md

 ## Run the application
 The application should start correctly after rebooting the computer.
+If you'd like to start it manually, you can find and double-click the app icon at Desktop > danceMath > danceMath.app.

 ## Editing & Compiling (Advanced)
 #### 1. Download openFrameworks